Panzerschrek/U-00DC-Sprache/source/docs/en/reference_casting.rst

 Reference casting
 =================

-Ü allows to convert references of one type to references of another type - explicitely or implicitly.
+Ü allows to convert references of one type into references of another type - explicitly or implicitly.

 ***********************
 *Mutability conversion*